 Nurses office in Pierce Hall

 In 1932 Pierce Hall was given to the Mason Rural Lodge #29 F&AM.
 The building still functioned as a community center with town meetings, theater events, movies, and roller skating.
 In 1971 the Masons deeded the Hall to the Rochester Town School, which used the building for kindergarten and shop classes.
 The Masons also continued to meet at the Hall.
-In 1973, because of needed repairs and an inadequate heating system, the State Fire Marshall’s office condemned the building for public gatherings.
-When the current Rochester High School opened in 1974, Pierce Hall was deeded back to the Masons, who renovated the Hall for limited use of the space.

 1916 view of auditorium